nrkno/Nrk.HttpRequester/README.md

 A re-usable HttpClient introduces the risk of not honoring DNS changes.
 We try to fix this by setting the `ConnectionLeaseTimeout` for the Service Endpoint, which is by default infinite.

 ## Usage
-First build an IHttpClient.
+### Build an IHttpClient
 The fluent interface allows you to set Timeout, DefaultRequestheaders, DelegatingHandler and DelegatingHandlers for caching.:
 ```cs
 var httpClient = WebRequestHttpClientFactory
     .Configure(new Uri("www.yourBaseUrl.com"))